microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Add-MgApplicationPassword.md

 Add a password to an application that becomes valid at 12:00 am the next day and is valid for six months.

-Use `$secret.StartDateTime.ToLocalTime()` to convert the dates from UTC to the local timezone.
+Use `$secret.StartDateTime.ToLocalTime()` to convert the returned dates from UTC to the local timezone.